Tijana Milojević

 Tijana Milojević (Тијана Милојевић; born 10 September 1998) is a Belgian-born Serbian volleyball player.
-She plays for the Chinese Volleyball Super League side Shenzhen Phoenix.
+She plays for the Radnički Beograd.
 She was a member of Serbia U18 national volleyball team who earned silver medal in both Girls' Youth European Volleyball Championship and European Youth Olympic Festival in 2015.

 Career

 Tijana grew up in Crvena zvezda, where she passed all the younger categories.
 After five years spent studying in the USA and playing for Seattle University, Tijana returned to her home club, Crvena zvezda.

-National Team
+National team

 Youth U18

 In 2015, Milojević represented Serbia U18 national volleyball team completing the 2015 Girls' Youth European Volleyball Championship which held from 28 March to 5 April.
 The team reached final beating the likes of Italy and Germany, but lost to Russia in five sets.
 Despite the lost, she was awarded the best libero in the competition.
 Three months later, Serbia U18 entered the final again in 2015 European Youth Summer Olympic Festival, but once more fell short in five sets.
 The match took place on 1 August.
 Their opponent Turkey led the game by 2-0.
 Milojević's team won the next two sets, but eventually lost the last set by 8-15.

 After qualified through Girls' Youth European Volleyball Championship, Milojević participated with the team in the 2015 FIVB Volleyball Girls' U18 World Championship from 7 August to 16 August.
 Unfortunately, they lost to eventual winner Italy in the quarterfinals and gained a 5th place overall.